JBro-Birds/bikesharing/README.md

 ![NYC_Start_Map](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/NYC_Start_Map.png)
 The map of NYC starting locations shows the high density in Manhattan which is the core city hub.
 Working commuters, students and tourists would most likely be the main driver of the starting locations.

 ![Customer_Vs_Subscriber](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/Customer_Vs_Subscriber.png)
 This chart shows the customer (individual sales) compared to the subscriber base by gender.
 There are more subscribers than customers in the NYC bike-sharing program and males are the dominant subscriber base.
 The subscriber option should be promoted in areas of high density of residents and commuters while the "customer" option would be more popular in tourist areas.

 ![Trip_Duration](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/Trip_Duration.png)
 This chart clearly shows that most trip durations are less than an hour.
 This result is expected since trip durations longer than an hour would drive most individuals to find motorised means of transportation.

 ![Trip_Duration_byGender](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/Trip_Duration_byGender.png)
+This chart shows trip duration by gender.
+Males by far take the most number of trips.

 ![Hours_Operations](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/Hours_Operations.png)
+Bike-sharing demand is highest during traditional commuter times of 6am-10am and 4pm-8pm.

 ![Hours_Operations_Gender](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/Hours_Operations_Gender.png)
+Bike-sharing demand by gender holds true to the overall population shown above with the highest demand between 6am-10am and 4pm-8pm.

 ![Number_Trips](https://raw.githubusercontent.com/JBro-Birds/bikesharing/master/support_images/Number_Trips.png)
+This bar chart shows the number of trips by hour, reiterating the higher demand during traditional commuter times.
+Demand remains steady late morning through mid-day while demand is very low late night and early morning as would be expected.

 ## Summary